flojoy-ai/docs/docs/instruments-database/Lockin Amplifiers/Keysight-J7211-A-B-C-Series/Keysight-J7211-A-B-C-Series.md

 </TabItem>
 <TabItem value="QCodes Community" label="QCodes Community">

-To connect to a Keysight J7211/A/B/C-Series Lockin Amplifier using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) J7211/A/B/C-Series Lockin Amplifier using Qcodes, you can use the following Python script:

 ```python
 from qcodes.instrument.visa import VisaInstrument